munificent/craftinginterpreters/book/functions.md

 tell time.
 There's no way to do that now -- you can't implement a useful clock "from scratch" without access to the underlying clock on the computer.

-So we'll add `clock()`, a native function that returns how many seconds the interpreter has been running.
-The difference between two calls to this will tell you how much time elapsed.
+So we'll add `clock()`, a native function that returns how many seconds -- as a floating point value -- the interpreter has been running.
+The difference between two calls to this tell you how much time elapsed.

-When we create a new interpreter, we define this function and jam it into the global scope:
+When we instantiate an Interpreter, we stuff it in the global scope:

 ^code interpreter-constructor

 This defines a <span name="lisp-1">variable</span> named "clock".
-Its value is a Java anonymous class that implements Callable.
+Its value is a Java anonymous class that implements LoxCallable.
 The `clock()` function takes no arguments, so its arity is zero.
 The implementation of `call()` calls the corresponding Java function and converts the result to a double value in seconds.

 <aside name="lisp-1">

 In Lox, functions and variables occupy the same namespace.
-In Common Lisp, functions and variables live in their own worlds and you can have functions and variables with the same name without collision.
-The way the name is used determines which it refers to, though it requires jumping through some hoops when you do want to use a function as a first-class value.
+In Common Lisp, the two live in their own worlds.
+A function and variable with the same name don't collide.
+If you call the name, it looks up the function.
+If you refer to it, it looks up the variable.
+This does requires jumping through some hoops when you do want to refer to a function as a first-class value.

-Richard P. Gabriel and Kent Pitman coined the terms "Lisp-1" to refer to languages like Scheme and Lox that put functions and variables in the same namespace and "Lisp-2" for languages like Common Lisp that partition them.
+Richard P. Gabriel and Kent Pitman coined the terms "Lisp-1" to refer to languages like Scheme that put functions and variables in the same namespace and "Lisp-2" for languages like Common Lisp that partition them.
 Despite being totally opaque, those names have since stuck.
+Lox is a Lisp-1.

 </aside>

-So now you can write a Lox program that calls a function, but only that one since function.
-And you can't even accept any arguments!
-That's no fun.
-It's time to let users define functions too.
+If we wanted to add other native functions -- reading input from the user, working with files, etc. -- we could add them each as their own anonymous class that implements LoxCallable.
+But for the book, this one is really all we need.

+Let's get ourselves out of the function-defining business and let our users take over...

 ## Function Declarations